GovTechSG/techpass-user-docs/docs/user-lifecycle.md

 ### Vendors

-- Vendor accounts are managed by tenant admins and can be disabled, blocked, or deleted via the portal, service requests, or from CAM.
+- Vendor accounts can be disabled, blocked, or deleted via service requests or from CAM.

 ### Disabled/blocked from WOG AAD